macanderson/hirewise-ai/README.md

 # hirewise.ai - AI Assistant for Resruiters

-Build powerful AI workflows using a visual, no-code interface.
-OrchestrAI helps you create and manage multi-agent applications with ease.
+Build powerful AI workflows using a visual, no-code interface. hirewise.ai helps you create and manage multi-agent applications with ease.

 ## Features